Des McLean (comedian)

 Des McLean is a Scottish stand-up comedian, actor, and a presenter for radio and television from Glasgow.
 Billy Connolly has cited McLean as his favourite comedian.

+Comedy

-McLean started working in comedy in 1999, and was a finalist in both the BBC New Comedy Awards and the Channel 4 programme So You Think You’re Funny?.
+McLean started working in comedy in 2000, and was a finalist in both the BBC New Comedy Awards and the Channel 4 programme So You Think You’re Funny?.
 In 2002 McLean made his debut at the Edinburgh Festival Fringe with his one-man show Des McLean 5 Stars and appeared on the BBC series Live Floor Show.
 The following year he performed at the Glasgow International and New York comedy festivals.